epfl-ada/ada-2022-project-abracadabra/website/_includes/story.md

 Weird, these seem like popular channels, there should at least be some crossover in viewership with some of the other channels.
 Have we discovered a subscriber-bot scandal ?

-No, after searching for these channels on YouTube, we have simple explanations for 4 of these 5 channels :
+After taking a look at these channels on YouTube, we came up to these simple explanations for 4 of these 5 channels :

-- Mastersaint, Jonni Valentayn and ABC News (Australia) simply have their comments turned off
+- Mastersaint, Jonni Valentayn and ABC News (Australia) have their comments turned off
-- SOMOY TV is a Bangladeshi television broadcast.
-This means that their viewers simply might not speak English.
+- SOMOY TV is a Bangladeshi television broadcast, so we assumed their viewers might not speak English and are not the most likely audience to watch and comment on other non-Bangladeshi videos.

 British Pathé is more difficult to explain.
 This channel publishes archives from 1910 to 1984.
 Their videos are in English and consistently get comments.
 Because the subject matter is quite niche, there might just not be any natural crossover in commenters as none of the other channels work with this type of content.